-The Cell Quality Control assay can be used to ensure that the cell count and/or confluence for adherent cells is appropriate at the start of an experiment.
-It can also be used as a tool to detect undesired changes in the cell culture as compared to previous experiment(s).
+The Cell Quality Control assay can be used to ensure that the cell count and/or confluence is appropriate at start of an experiment.
+It can also be used as a tool to detect undesired changes in your cell culture as compared to previous experiment(s).
 The output is cell count, cell confluence, mean cell area, mean cell volume and mean cell diameter.